citation-style-language/documentation/specification.rst

       <et-al font-style="italic"/>
     </names>

-Or it can be used to select another term:
+The ``term`` attribute may also be set, to either "et-al" (the default) or "and others", to use either term:

 .. sourcecode:: xml